smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/Postgres/docs/BUILD.md

 On Windows, Linux and MacOS

-* Install Postgres 9.3.5+ or 9.4.1+ and PostGIS 2.1.3+.
-Building will fail on Postgres 9.2 or
-  below as PL/pgsql GET STACKED DIAGNOSTICS is used; PostGIS before 2.1.3 has bugs that will cause shapefile simplification to fail.
+* Install Postgres 9.3.5+ or 9.4.1+ and PostGIS 2.1.3+ (See port specific install notes).
+Building will fail on Postgres 9.2 or below as PL/pgsql GET STACKED DIAGNOSTICS is used; PostGIS before 2.1.3 has bugs that will cause shapefile simplification to fail (both the original PostGIS version and the newer TileMaker Node.js version).
-* Install 64 bit Node.js.
+* Install 64 bit [Node.js](https://nodejs.org/en/download/).
 The 32 bit node will run into memory limitation problems will vary large shapefiles. node.js is required to build to geoJSON to topoJSON converter by Mike Bostock at:
   (https://github.com/mbostock/topojson/wiki/Installation).
 Node.js is available from: (http://nodejs.org/)
-* Install R; integrate R into Postgres [optional R integration](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifDatabase/Postgres/docs/plr.md).
+* The RIF calls R directly from Java and therefore does not need PLR.
+If Postgres/R integration is required: install R; integrate R into Postgres [optional R integration](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifDatabase/Postgres/docs/plr.md).
    * Create the PL/R local R_library (in $PGDATA/R_Library), e.g: *C:/Program Files/PostgreSQL/9.3/data/R_library*
    * Create the Postgres etc directory (e.g. *C:\Program Files\PostgreSQL\9.3\etc*) and grant the ability to write files (full control on Windows) to the username(s) running db_setup.
 This is so the build can install the psqlrc file.

 For more information see: